auxesis/cucumber-nagios/README.md

     gem install cucumber-nagios

-This will add the `cucumber-nagios-gen` and `cucumber-nagios` commands to your path, and make the shipped cucumber-nagios steps available to other projects using Cucumber.
+This will add the `cucumber-nagios-gen` command to your path, and make the shipped cucumber-nagios steps available to other projects using Cucumber.

 *Windows users* - you need to download and install the [Ruby Installer](http://rubyinstaller.org/downloads/) and the